Saudi Arabia and Iran weighing mediation offer

 Amid enduring tensions between Saudi Arabia and Iran, Switzerland is poised to introduce an alternative path for turning down the heat between the two adversaries and their proxy wars that have been aggravating both regional and international conflicts.

-Swiss Economic Minister Johann Schneider-Ammann indicated during an interview published on Wednesday that the Swiss offer to mediate between Iran and Saudi Arabia appears to gaining traction, as each side discusses how it could be done.
+Swiss Economics Minister Johann Schneider-Ammann indicated during an interview published on Wednesday that the Swiss offer to mediate between Iran and Saudi Arabia appears to gaining traction, as each side discusses how it could be done.

 “We have put forward the offer to act as an intermediary between Iran and Saudi Arabia.
 In both countries negotiations are now taking place to precisely define this mandate, which takes time,” he toldexternal link the Swiss News Agency, upon returning from a four-nation diplomatic trip to Russia, Indonesia, Saudi Arabia and the United States.
 “We are available, but the condition is that both sides ask for our mediation.”